 The cool air that you enjoy when temperatures are at an all time high is thanks to your air conditioning unit.
-These units suck in air from outside of the house, cool and filter it, and the HVAC system pushes it throughout your home.
-So, if you notice that your house isn’t cooling down as well as it normally does, chances are that the problem is with your AC unit and not your HVAC system.
+These units suck in air from outside of the house, cool and filter it, and the rest of the system pushes it throughout your home.
+If you notice that your house isn’t cooling down as well as it normally does, chances are that you may need AC repair.

 Now, when it comes to air conditioning units, some are tied to an HVAC system and others run independently.
 That means that there are no ties to the ducts in your house or the furnace.
 Some of the most common independent air conditioning units that you’ll see will be window units or ductless/split systems.
 These systems are designed to provide cool air to the rooms within your house, though it’s going to be much more concentrated in regards to how far the cold air travels.
 With that being said, a majority of the time that independent units are used in a home, there are a couple of different units within a house to keep the entire house cool.

 Among independent running AC units not being attached to the HVAC ducts, there are various ways that HVAC systems and AC units differ.
 Central air run through an HVAC system is going to provide you with the benefit of scheduling when your air is running, improving the quality of air within your house, and minimizing the chances of mold and mildew within your house.
 Overall, an HVAC system is much more beneficial to invest in than a stand alone AC unit.

 The last system that we’re going to talk about today is your furnace.
 We’ve talked a little bit about the different forms of cool air that you can get in a home, but now we’re going to talk about the unit that provides a home with warm air: the furnace.
 The furnace within your home works by pushing out heated air through the ducts of your home.
 This provides the warmth that you need when days yield less than ideal temperatures.